 Delivered by the Permanent Delegate of Iceland, Ms Auðbjörg Halldórsdóttir

 Ms Chairperson of the Executive Board, Ms Director-General,

 Excellencies, distinguished colleagues,

-Our forthcoming discussions at the EXB are therefore important and I would like to thank the IOS and all the secretariat’s staff for excellent reports and your hard work in preparation for the board meeting.
+Our forthcoming discussions at the Executive Board are important and will lay the groundwork for the upcoming General Conference.
+I extend my thanks to the IOS and the entire Secretariat team for excellent reports and tireless efforts in preparing for this board meeting.

 The return of the United States of America to the UNESCO family is great news for the organization and will help deliver the Organization’s important mandate.